teojincheng/lemonade-tycoon-react-app/README.md

 Lemonade Tycoon is a business simulation game originally released in year 2002.

-Below is a description of the process that takes place in the clone version:
+Below is a description of the process that takes place in this clone version:

 * The game has two game days
 * At the start of each day: the player determines how much of the raw ingredients he/she wants to buy.